 The construction of the female reproductive system is quite complex, and as a result, many women may suffer from recurring diseases in this area.
-Some of these infections might be relatively mild and not dangerous, such as vaginal yeast infections, while others threaten the health and even life of a female.
-One of the most unpleasant diseases in the pelvic area is pelvic inflammatory disease.
-What causes this disorder, what are its symptoms, and possible treatment options?
+Some of these infections might be relatively mild and not dangerous, such as vaginal yeast infections, while others threaten the health and even the life of a female.
+Pelvic inflammatory disease is one of the most unpleasant diseases in the pelvic area.
+What causes Pelvic Inflammatory Disease (PID), its symptoms, and possible treatment options?

 Pelvic inflammatory disease, often abbreviated as PID, is an infection in the female pelvic area.

 Bacteria cause it, and it is usually transmitted sexually.

 The bacteria then move from the vagina to other parts of the reproductive system, such as the uterus or ovaries.

 PID might not give any severe symptoms for some time, so that’s why it’s essential to pay attention to even mild pains or infections of the vagina or ovaries.